gerritgriebel/jira-worklog-calendar/README.md

 The script contains just a single SQL which returns an ical event for each Jira worklog and in addition a full day event with the sum of all worklogs of a day.

-Grab it and modify to your liking and subscribe.
+Grab it and modify to your liking and subscribe to you new calendar.

 Prerequisites
 =============